Deijin27/RanseiLink/README.md

 ## Console App

-Within the console, navigate to the folder containing `RanseiConsole.dll`.
+Within the console, navigate to the folder containing `RanseiLink.Console.dll`.

-Run `dotnet RanseiConsole.dll -h` to view the command options.
+Run `dotnet RanseiLink.Console.dll -h` to view the command options.

 The console app supports scripting using Lua, see: https://github.com/Deijin27/RanseiLink/wiki/Sample-Lua-Scripts